wonderofme/si3-swarm-V1/TECH_STACK.md

 ## Overview

-Agent Kaia is a multi-agent Telegram bot built on the ElizaOS framework, designed to help users in the SI<3> Web3 community connect through intelligent matchmaking.
+Agent Kaia is a Telegram bot designed to help users in the SI<3> Web3 community connect through intelligent matchmaking.
 This document outlines the complete technology stack used in the project.

 ---